You Only Need a Few Weeks to Make a Big Difference

 The summer break offers lots of opportunities to beef up your CV, get some new skills and generally make yourself irresistible to colleges, unis and employers.
 You don’t need to go mad: just a few carefully chosen activities will show that you’re taking self-development seriously.
 Your life will thank you.

 The obvious benefit here is earning money.
 But you’ll also learn essential time-management, teamwork and communication skills, meet some new people, and get a list of responsibilities and experiences you can add to any application.
 Any job counts: working on a till requires good numeracy, serving in a restaurant demands concentration and quick thinking, retail work needs stamina and product knowledge…you can make any job work for you.
 And yes, the money thing.

 This can be anything.
 A few weekend breaks in the UK, a quick railway trip in Europe, a summer working on a camp in the US…there are loads of options.
-Travel has superficial benefits like Instagram gloating, but the life boosting benefits go much deeper: it can teach you to be more independent, give you confidence, uncover problem-solving skills you didn’t know you had, and expose you to new places and new ways of doing things.
-A summer is loads of time to do something meaningful and affordable: start at gapyear.com .
+Travel has superficial benefits like Instagram gloating, but life boosting benefits go much deeper: it can teach you to be more independent, give you confidence, uncover problem-solving skills you didn’t know you had, and expose you to new places and new ways of doing things.
+A summer gives you lots of time to do something meaningful and affordable.

 Another great one, especially if you’re off to uni or moving into your own place, is learning to cook a few meals: try the Kitchen Stories or Deliciously Ella apps, or the weird and wonderful You Suck At Cooking YouTube channel for the basics.

 Summer’s Here.
 School’s Gone.
 Go Do Something.